ancantu/SCICLD2019/docs/kubernetes/kubernetes.md

 ## Kubernetes

-Kubernetes is an orchestration tool that allows management of conainers across multiple nodes.
+Kubernetes is an orchestration tool that allows management of containers across multiple nodes.
 This demo uses only 1 node, but you could have 10s-1000s.

-Kubernetes is more developer-centric than some of the other technologies we've looked at.
+Kubernetes might be more developer-centric than some of the other technologies we've looked at.
 The idea is to run your code without having to know anything about the underlying system its running on.

 ## Overview